mfrez395/COMP1502-Assignment-1/DesignDoc.md

 #### Constructors

-`Player(Name, Position, JerseyNumber, DateOfBirth, HomeTown, Height)` - In this constructor, the player descriptive information is passed in and all statistical information is initialized with the value `0`.
-The pointer of a player with the information that is encapuslated in the class is returned to the class that implements Player.
+`Player(name, position, jerseyNumber, dateOfBirth, homeTown, weight, height)` - This is the "roster" constructor.
+This constructor creates a unique player with no statistical information.
+In this constructor, the player descriptive information is passed in and all statistical information is initialized with the value `0`.
+The pointer of the Player is returned to the class that implements Player.

+`Player(name, position, jerseyNumber, dateOfBirth, homeTown, weight, height, shots, goals, assists, ppg, ppa, shotAverage)` - This is the "recreation" constructor.
+This constructor "recreates" a player will all the required information that a Player encasulates.
+THe purpose of this constructor is to recreate a Player from the data in a file.
+In this constructor, the player descriptive information and the player statistics are passed in as arguements.
+The pointer of the Player is returned to the class that implements Player.

+`Player(Player copyPlayer)` - This is the "copy" constructor.
+This constructor creates a copy Player with the descriptive information and the player stats of the `copyPlayer` passed in.
+In this constructor, the `copyPlayer` is passed in as a type Player and all the values of the new player are equal to the values of the `copyPlayer`.
+The pointer of the Player is returned to the class that implements Player.

 #### Methods